Rocky Balboa: Character biography

 Robert "Rocky" Balboa was born in Philadelphia, Pennsylvania.
-He was the only child in a Roman Catholic, Italian-American or Italian immigrant family.
+He was the only child in a Roman Catholic Italian or Italian immigrant family.
 (Note: However, despite Rocky's Italian ethnicity, the surname Balboa (/it/; roughly meaning "beautiful valley") generally originates from a Galician-speaking town in northwestern Spain) Rocky appears to be fully or semi-fluent in the Italian language; when Rocky is spoken to in Italian by his priest, Father Carmine, it is apparent that Rocky understands the language very well or fluently, including in a scene in which he translates Italian into English for Tommy Gunn.
 However, despite Rocky's obvious understanding of Italian, it is unclear and undetermined how well he actually speaks the language, as his responses to Father Carmine are always in English.

 During the scene in Rocky in which Rocky takes Adrianna "Adrian" Pennino skating on Thanksgiving, he tells her, "Yeah – My old man, who was never the sharpest, told me I weren't born with much brain, so I better use my body."
 This encouraged him to take up boxing.
 He trained very hard so he could grow up to be like his idol Rocky Marciano.
 Unable to live on the low pay of club fights, and being unable to find work anywhere else, Rocky got a job as a collector for Tony Gazzo, the local loan shark, to make ends meet.
-By the end of 1975, Rocky had fought in 64 fights, winning 43 (40 KOs) and losing 21.
 Rocky was proud that he never had his nose broken in any of his amateur fighting career.
 His nickname is the Italian Stallion, from his Italian-American heritage.